18F/grouplet-playbook/pages/tldr.md

 _Work in Progress - Please Edit_

+A high-level view of how 18F working groups are launched and paused.

 These are proposed workflows for 18F but can be readily adapted for use by other teams.

 ## Birth Process for Working Groups